Disclosure

 • South Korea – 1-2 MiB/s and a 1 hour 30 minutes ETA (qBittorrent), and 280-300 kB/s and a 12-hour ETA (uTorrent).

-We also tested the Smart Location ExpressVPN recommends (Romania, in this case).
-That server was really close to our tester’s location, so the connection speeds were naturally faster: 20-25 MiB/s and a 10-minute ETA (qBittorrent), and 3-4 MB/s and a 1-hour ETA (uTorrent).
+We also tested the Smart Location ExpressVPN recommends (Romania).
+This server was close to our tester’s location.
+So, the speeds were faster: 20-25 MiB/s and a 10-minute ETA (qBittorrent), and 3-4 MB/s and a 1-hour ETA (uTorrent).

-We also tested the OpenVPN protocol (free software) while connected to the Smart Location (Romania) since it’s really popular.
-As expected, our ExpressVPN uTorrent and qBittorrent download speeds were slower.
+We tested the OpenVPN protocol (free software) on the Smart Location (Romania).
+It’s popular.
+But, our speeds were slower with ExpressVPN uTorrent and qBittorrent.

-We averaged around 500-600 KiB/s and a 4-5 hour ETA with qBittorrent, and 200-250 kB/s and a 17-hour ETA with uTorrent.
-You should definitely use Lightway instead of this free VPN if you want to achieve high connection speeds and effectively protect your IP address.
+Our speeds averaged 500-600 KiB/s and a 4-5 hour ETA with qBittorrent, and 200-250 kB/s and a 17-hour ETA with uTorrent.
+Lightway is better for high speeds and protecting your IP.

 How to Use ExpressVPN for Torrenting